YinHk-Notes/Unity-VRAR/xr interaction/Locomotion/README.md

 ### Locomotion System
 The Locomotion System is a Monobehaviour that acts as the arbitrator for Locomotion Providers access to an XR Rig.

+### Locomotion Providers
+Locomotion Providers are where different types of locomotion are implemented.
+Two Locomotion Providers are supplied as part of the XR Interaction package.
+The **Teleportation Locomotion Provider** and the **Snap Turn Locomotion Provider**.
+Both implement the `LocomotionProvider` abstract class.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.0/manual/locomotion.html